-Irritable Bowel Syndrome and Marijuana: Can It Help?
+Irritable Bowel Syndrome and Marijuana: Does Marijuana Help With IBS?

 Irritable bowel syndrome, or IBS, is a common gastrointestinal condition across America.
 Data shows that 10-15% of people worldwide may have it.
-Uncomfortable and long-lasting, IBS can really hurt the quality of life of those who have it.
+Uncomfortable and long-lasting, IBS can hurt the quality of life of those affected.
 However, relief from IBS may be possible with marijuana.
-But how would an IBS marijuana treatment work?
+But how does marijuana help with IBS?

 What is Irritable Bowel Syndrome?